-In the USA, you can get Rupees at AAA.
-My parents got 50,000 there before their trip to India.
-You can also order them through some banks, but not all.
-There will be different exchange rates, so check on that.
+In the USA, you can get rupees at AAA.
+Rachel’s parents got 50,000 Rs there before their trip to India.
+You can also order them through some banks but not all and, of course, many have different exchange rates.

-Other than these countries, I do not have details further, but I would imagine it would be similar in Canada and countries in the EU.
-Check with your big travel agencies and also your bank and banks do exchange money, too.
+Other than these countries, I do not have details further, but we would imagine it would be similar in Canada and countries in the EU.
+Check with your big travel agencies and also your bank as banks do exchange money, too.
 Don’t be alarmed if the wording is “buying foreign currency” as technically, that is what you are doing.

 How to Get Rupees DURING Your Trip in India

-There really isn’t any reason to stock up on Rupees before you come, in my opinion.
-I usually keep 10,000 ($115) or less on me at all times in case I lose any or god forbid got robbed.
-So, you can come with no rupees and be fine.
+In our opinion, there really isn’t any reason to stock up on rupees before you come.
+Rachel used to only ever keep around 10,000 Rs or less on her at all times in case she lost any or got robbed.

-I always travel with some USD in cases of emergency.
-Bring about $100 in $20’s with you to save and put somewhere else hidden away.
+Rachel also used to travel with some US dollars in case of an emergency.
+Bring about $100 in $20s with you to save and put somewhere else hidden away.